-Given that the speaker has selected a scenario and lexical framing option how does he generate (scoped) quantification expressions?
-Half of the answer has already been given: by exploiting the specified order of the framing, i.e., most prominent X-role, less prominent Y-role, even less prominent Z-role of the chosen verbal predicate (note the difference to a give(...) framing, where the girls would have the second position as indirect objects).
-This means first considering the boys, then the flowers etc., then the girls for the description of the scenario.
+exploiting the specified order of the framing, that is, most prominent X-role, less prominent Y-role, and even less prominent Z-role of the chosen verbal predicate (note the difference to a give(...) framing, where the girls would have the second position as indirect objects).
+This means first considering the boys, then the flowers, etc., and then, the girls for the description of the scenario.
 Accordingly, this corresponds to an ordered accumulation of the respective sets, determining the scope of the quantification expressions.